texfaq/texfaq.github.io/FAQ-csname.md

 `\def\blah{bleah}`.

-Note that the definition of `\relay` omits the braces round the ''command name'' in the `\newcommand` it executes.
+Note that the definition of `\relay` omits the braces round the "command name" in the `\newcommand` it executes.
 This is because they're not necessary (in fact they seldom are), and in this circumstance they make the macro code slightly more tedious.